Agreement Reached On Syria Cease-Fire

 In a statement, Turkey's foreign ministry said Turkey and Russia would act as guarantors of the cease-fire.
 The statement said that Syrian government and opposition representatives will meet soon in Astana, the capital of Kazakhstan.

-Pointedly lacking a role in today's announcement was the United States, which has provided arms and other support to rebel groups opposed to the government of Syrian President Bashar al-Assad.
+Pointedly lacking a role in the announcement was the United States, which has provided arms and other support to rebel groups opposed to the government of Syrian President Bashar Assad.
 The U.S. has not been present at recent meetings of Russian, Turkish and Syrian officials discussing a way to bring the conflict to an end.

 The agreement follows last week's final evacuation of rebel forces from the rebel-held eastern district of Aleppo.
 The city had been divided for more than four years between rebel and regime forces.